Hawaiian wild cattle

 The Hawaiian wild cattle are a feral breed of domestic cattle introduced at the end of 18th century.
 Thousands of them are still freely roaming forested areas on the Island of Hawaiʻi.
-It was listed as "extinct" in The State of the World's Animal Genetic Resources for Food and Agriculture, published by the FAO in 2007; it is not among the cattle breeds reported to DAD-IS by the National Animal Germplasm Program of the USDA Agricultural Research Service.
+It was listed as "extinct" in The State of the World's Animal Genetic Resources for Food and Agriculture, published by the Food and Agriculture Organization of the United Nations in 2007; it is not among the cattle breeds reported to DAD-IS by the National Animal Germplasm Program of the USDA Agricultural Research Service.